How to care for your new ink.

 What aftercare cream should I use?

-We recommend using either Hustle Butter or Bepanthen.
+We recommend using Hustle Butter.
 Many of our clients use Hustle Butter as this is 100% vegan and a replacement for all petroleum-based products.
 We also use it in the studio as a tattoo lubricant BEFORE, DURING and AFTER the tattoo process.
 It is also used by most tattoo parlors these days.
 These are recommended over basic moisturisers as they are longer lasting and aid in the healing process, especially Hustle Butter which has been specifically created for the tattoo industry.

 Should I get a foot or hand tattoo.